syncfusion-content/uwp-docs/uwp/Pull-To-Refresh/customization.md

 ![Overview_img3](Overview_images/Overview_img3.png)

-The following code example shows how to set `Transition` as `Push` to SfPullToRefresh.
+The following code example shows how to set `Transition` as `Push` to UWP Pull to Refresh.
 This transition moves the refresh content and main content simultaneously.

 {% tabs %}